enlt1124/My_Works/README.md

-# A Quick Overview on Some of my works at Turing College🧐
+# Some of my works at Turing College

-Most of the ETL process was done using SQL in BigQuery.
+EDA and data transformation was performed using SQL (BigQuery) or Python.
-Please note that some of my works are not public so that other learners will not have direct answers of the tasks😉 however you can still request for access if you are curious about a specific task.
+The full project is not uploaded so that other learners will not have direct answers of the tasks.

+**Please write me personally to request access and get full details of a specific task!!!**

 ##
 ## 🔎 Cohort Analysis